jacobmmorgan/School-Notes/Journalism/Journalism Day 12.md

-Observation in journalism is a vital skill that invoves attentiv
+Observation in journalism is a vital skill that involves watching and recording detals about events, people, and environments to understand better